mdg-graphics/mili-python/doc/source/manual.md

 class_name, label, distance = adj.nearest_element( [0.0, 0.0, 0.0], 1)
 ```

 The function `neighbor_elements` finds all elements that neighbor the specified element.
 A neighbor element is defined as any element that shares a node with the specified element.
 The `neighbor_radius` argument can be used to specify the number of steps out from the element to perform while gathering the neighbor elements.
-The `material` argument can be used to limit the elements that are returned to a specified material name or number.
+The `material` argument can be used to limit the elements that are returned to specified material names or numbers.
 ```python
 from mili import adjacency
 adj = adjacency.AdjacencyMapping(db)